NGIOproject/nextgenio-docs/_build/html/_sources/user_guide/file_systems.rst.txt

-Following the submission of a batch job, provided the required resources are available, the Data Scheduler creates an instance on echofs on each of the allocated computing nodes. echofs prefetches the required data, based on the job's data requirements passed on by the Scheduler.
+Following the submission of a batch job, provided the required resources are available, the Data Scheduler creates an instance of EchoFS on each of the allocated computing nodes.
+EchoFS prefetches the required data, based on the job's data requirements passed on by the Scheduler.

 Once stage-in has been completed, the batch job can execute.
 The application can access the loaded files via standard POSIX I/O functions, making the system compatible with legacy applications.
-The NVRAM will function as a faster form of traditional storage.
+The NVRAM functions as a faster form of traditional storage.

 Any new files created during the job are written into the NVM buffers, only transferring to storage